 On the following pages, specific courses of study that are required in each of the workforce education programs are outlined.
-The Vice-President for Instruction, Assistant Vice President of Workforce Education, or counselor will be glad to provide additional information about the programs of study and assist the student in selecting a course of study.
+The Vice President of Instruction, Associate Vice President of Instruction for Workforce Education, or counselor will be glad to provide additional information about the programs of study and assist the student in selecting a course of study.